chenhexu/AI_chatbot/README.md

 # Collège Saint-Louis AI Chatbot

 An AI-powered chatbot for Collège Saint-Louis that answers questions about the school using information from scraped website data, PDFs, and Google Docs.
-Built with Next.js, TypeScript, and OpenAI GPT-4.1 nano.
+Built with Next.js, TypeScript, OpenAI GPT-4.1 nano, and PostgreSQL.

 ## Features